ding-lab/somaticwrapper/README.md

 ![Somatic Wrapper Strelka Details](docs/SomaticWrapper.v2.Strelka.png)
 ![Somatic Wrapper Varscan Details](docs/SomaticWrapper.v2.Varscan.png)

-## Branches
+## CWL branch

-`docker` branch has work on version of SomaticWrapper which runs in dockerized container at MGI or DC2 (uses SomaticWrapper.Workflow for help)
+The primary branch used for this work is CWL branch.

 `cwl` branch makes changes to make SomaticWrapper operate in CWL environment.
 Specific changes:
   * all arguments are passed on command line, rather than configuraiton file